 Thanks for watching the video!
 Check out the LearnAutoBodyAndPaint VIP Program to learn more about DIY auto body work and paint.

 Hey, it’s Tony from LearnAutoBodyAndPaint with another Q&A video.
+Today’s topic is all about Tricks For GLOSSY Clear Coat Paint Jobs!.
 Here’s a question from Moe.

 “Can you please give us some tips for laying a clear coat to possibly reduce the amount of orange peel?
 I’ve heard that sometimes body shops don’t even wet sand after paint and the overall work would still look “flawless”.